-Metformin may lower cancer risk in people with Type 2 diabetesJune 25th, 2012 in Diabetes /
+Metformin may lower cancer risk in people with Type 2 diabetesJune 25, 2012 in Medicine & Health / Diabetes

 A commonly prescribed diabetes drug, metformin, reduces the overall cancer risk in people with Type 2 diabetes, a large systematic review study finds.
 The results to be presented at The Endocrine Society's 94th Annual Meeting in Houston.

 "Type 2 diabetes increases the risk for several types of cancer," said lead author Diego Espinoza-Peralta, MD, an endocrinologist with Mexico's National Institute of Medical Sciences and Nutrition (Instituto Nacional de Ciencias Medicas y Nutricion) in Mexico City.
 "Our findings suggest that the regular use of metformina low-cost medication reduces this risk, compared with not taking metformin."